cse110-sp21-group34/cse110-sp21-group34/specs/features/feature-list.md

 ### 16. Copy-Paste by Highlighting Elements

+Elements can be copy-pasted between dates or within the same date by just highlighting over those elements and using the appropriate copy/cut and paste command.

 ### 17. Different Languages

+We have implemented the functionality for the different languages:
+1. English
+2. Chinese
+3. Bahasa Indonesia
+4. Arabic
+5. Tamil

+The different languages are implemented in hopes of accomodating people who speak these other languages and feel more comfortable with them.
+This was suggested by Professor Powell as a meaningful way to showcase our diverse cultural backgrounds.

 ### 18. Labels

+Labels are implemented for each date so that one could go to a date and quickly know what thei

 ### 19. Reload goes back to Today's Date and Automatically Scrolls to that Date